13 Benefits of the Marimo Moss Ball

 3. It Is Slow-Growing

-The Marimo moss ball is the slowest growing plant I’ve ever seen.
+The Marimo moss ball is the slowest-growing plant I’ve ever seen.
 I’ve heard they can get to be the size of softballs or even bigger, but it takes years (closer to decades) with an enriched environment to get to that size.
 So if you want a larger ball, you’re in for a wait.
-If a moss ball is too big, they can be torn apart, resulting in smaller moss balls.
+If a moss ball is too big, it can be torn apart, resulting in smaller moss balls.
 You’ll have to regularly move them to make those irregular bits round again.

 Of course, this means if you love the size of your moss ball, it will stay that size for a long time.